Quick start

 src/lib.rs

-The first three files contain package-level configuration settings.
-You may already be familiar with
+The first two files contain package-level configuration settings.
+You’re most likely already familiar with

 used by a verification tool invoked by Creusot.
 We will leave these files alone for this tutorial.